 I might have focused on the ridiculousness of this scenario, as it pertained to humor, a little too much.
 I might have thought too much about the ridiculous nature of this story, and how I would relay it to my friends, for in the immediate aftermath of that proverbial thud she dropped on the desk between us, I was near laughter when I informed the director of the school that I would not need to spend another half hour watching Toby Smith to make a decision.

 I regret the ‘who would want this job’ tone, and the ‘good luck finding a man that would want this job’ tone that I used when I began to suggest that I was not the man for this vocation.
 That smile, and my idea that she was in on this joke, ended when the director didn’t react in the manner I thought she would.
 She made it obvious that this was no joke to her.

 “I am sorry,” was what I said in a serious and regretful tone, “but I am probably not the best man for this job.”

 “Well, thank you for being so honest,” she said.

-In her professional response, I saw some disappointment.
+In her professional response, I saw disappointment.
 In her response, I saw her recognition of how difficult it would be to fill this position.
 That led me to think of Toby Smith, the one subject missing from all my ideas that this must be some kind of joke.
-It dawned on me that no self-respecting hidden camera show would accept such a scenario to broadcast, because the audience might view the scenario as mean-spirited.
+It dawned on me that no self-respecting hidden camera show would accept such a scenario to broadcast, because the audience would view this scenario as mean-spirited.
 The audience would end up feeling sorry for Toby Smith, and every person trapped in Toby Smith’s situation in life, and no one would find this scenario funny.
 They might also consider how much care a Toby Smith type needs and as a result, they might misconstrue the actions of the actor playing me in this scenario as selfish.